odkr/pandoc-quotes.lua/man/pandoc-quotes.lua.md

 *quot-marks.yaml* should be a UTF-8 encoded YAML file.
-It should contain mappings of RFC 5646-like language codes (e.g., "pt-BR", "es") to lists of quotation marks, which are given in the same format as for the *quotation-marks* metadata field.
+It should contain mappings of RFC 5646-like language codes (e.g., "pt-BR", "es") to lists of quotation marks, which are given in the same format as for the *quot-marks* metadata field.

 See the *quot-marks.yaml* file that comes with **pandoc-quotes.lua** for details.